WilliamC07/MazeRunner/README.md

 Started and Finished Hints
 Fixed Many Bugs Associated w/ Hints = See Commits
 Added Give Up System - Displays Path Out
+5/31/19
+Constrained Player to Prevent Clipping Through Wall Border
+6/2/19
+Updated Hints to Work With Maze Movement
+Changed Hint to Display a Line Instead of Dots
+Added Minimap Functionality
+Added Godmode Minimap Functionality
+Started Monsters - Can Spawn Monsters and Roam
+6/3/19
+Finished Monsters - Chase Players if in Line of Sight
+Stopped Players from Clipping Through Walls
+Added Victory and Defeat Conditions
+Fixed Non-Square Mazes of Greater Length Than Width